0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Stack Setup
 --------------------------------------------------------------------------------

-Almost all of the setup code is for ppreparing the C language environment in real mode.
+Almost all of the setup code is for preparing the C language environment in real mode.
 The next [step](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/header.S#L575) is checking the `ss` register's value and setting up a correct stack if `ss` is wrong:

 ```assembly
     movw    %ss, %dx